 We are accepting submissions on a rolling basis.
-Please send all submissions (preferably in .doc or .docx format) and questions to: firstname.lastname@example.org.
-Alternatively, you may email email@example.com or firstname.lastname@example.org.
+Please send all submissions (preferably in .doc or .docx format) and questions to email@example.com

-The Journal is dedicated to being an objective, non-partisan space.
-We believe that it is as important to promote successful policies in the status quo as it is to exhibit shortcomings and alternatives.
-As such, the only criteria for submission are rigour, relevance, and readability.
-To that end, we welcome authors who wish to write under a pseudonym.
-(Please note that while we are a Harvard-based Journal, we accept pieces from all.)
+The Journal is dedicated to being an objective, non-partisan, and constructive space.
+We believe that it is as important to discuss the merits of existing policies as it is to exhibit shortcomings and alternatives.
+As such, the only criteria for submission are rigor, relevance, and readability.
+Please note that while we are a Harvard-based journal, we accept submissions from all.

 - Content: The issue addressed has to be relevant to the Singapore experience.
 A good op-ed should tackle a timely issue, be clear, and provide a fresh perspective.
-We are open to different topics and types of writing, focusing instead on whether the article will spark a conversation amongst our readers.
-To that end, policy critiques and policy proposals are welcomed alike.
+We are open to different topics and types of writing but would prefer a policy-oriented focus to the article.
+To that end, policy critiques and policy proposals alike are welcomed.

-- Content: The Explainer columns aim to take a (usually complex) policy and explain it to the public in an easily digestible and understandable way.
-They could also take controversial policies and seek to explain the trade-offs and policy considerations behind the choices made.
+- Content: The Explainer column aims to take a (usually complex) policy and break it down for the public in an easily digestible and understandable way.
+Explainers could also take controversial policies and seek to explain the trade-offs and policy considerations behind the choices made.
 Graphics such as diagrams and chart-based illustrations are welcomed (ensuring appropriate licensing rules are followed).

-- Format: We place no length or format limitations on the original article you have written.
-However, together with your full article, you must also submit an executive summary of your findings.
+- An executive summary of your findings.
 This is the most visible version of your research that will appear on our website and is meant to render your article digestible to the public, press, and policymakers.
 It should include a short explanation of the paper’s context, research problem, and potential policy implications in prose, but the rest of the summary should be heavily bulleted, use headers liberally, and include visualizations wherever possible.
-The length of the summary should be between 500-750 words.

 By submitting your article, you certify that you have the appropriate permissions and rights for the publication of your article.
-If your article is accepted, you consent to working with our team of editors to ensure that it is of a standard suitable for our readers, with the editorial team having final say on what gets published.
+If your article is accepted, you consent to working with our team of editors to ensure that it is of a standard suitable for our readers, with publication being at the final discretion of the editorial team.
+The acceptance and publication of any article is not an indication that the article reflects the views of the Journal.
 We reserve the right to reject any submissions that do not conform to our guidelines.